dyfet/sipcraft/README.md

 stack.
 The server will operate optionally in conjunction with a postgresql data server and likely a golang management system.
-To maintain high availability sipcraft will cache data tables such as extensions locally and can operate with intermittendent database connection loss with support for automatic backend resynchrononization.
+To maintain high availability sipcraft will cache data tables such as extensions locally and can operate with intermittent database connection loss with support for automatic backend resynchronization.
 If no backend database is used the config file alone will supply extension information, which can also be used for stand-alone development testing.